Bubbly Pet

 How Old Is the World’s Oldest Miniature Pinscher?

-It is difficult to tell the oldest Miniature Pinscher because a lot of owners claim that their pinschers are the oldest Miniature Pinscher.
+It is difficult to tell the oldest Miniature Pinscher because a lot of owners claim that their pinschers are the oldest Miniature Pinschers.
 One of the women named Jessica claimed that she had 22 years old Miniature Pinscher back in 2013.

 However, it is also claimed by someone that the world’s oldest Miniature Pinscher who successfully made its place in the Guinness Book of World Records died at the age of 21 years old.